What is jaundice?

 How jaundice is diagnosed

-In Canada, all babies have a blood test to check their bilirubin level around 24 hours after they are born, before leaving the hospital.
+All babies in Canada have a blood test to check their bilirubin level around 24 hours after they are born, before leaving the hospital.
 At that time, you may be told that your baby needs treatment for jaundice or needs repeat blood testing to monitor for jaundice.

 If your baby develops jaundice after leaving hospital, your doctor will examine them and confirm the diagnosis with a simple blood test that checks the level of bilirubin.